IrascibleBasil/pharis-mod-list/modlist.md

 # Before We Start Pt.
 II

-Before moving on to the mod installation be sure to get all of the necessary utilities installed.
-Multiple mods listed have groundcover plugins, if you don't plan on using groundcover simply skip these and everything under the [**Grass**](https://github.com/PharisMods/pharis-mod-list/blob/main/modlist.md#grass) section.
+Before moving on to the mod installation be sure to get all of the necessary utilities installed and ready.
+Additionally, multiple mods listed below have groundcover plugins, if you don't plan on using groundcover simply skip these and everything under the [**Grass**](https://github.com/PharisMods/pharis-mod-list/blob/main/modlist.md#grass) section.

 The mods are in order and organized by separator.

-To return to the top click the '<sub><sup>^</sup></sub>' next to any separator.
+To return to the top click the '^' next to any separator.

 # Assets	[<sub><sup>^</sup></sub>](https://github.com/PharisMods/pharis-mod-list/blob/main/modlist.md#jump-to-separator)

-These are just assets that are used for many other mods such as Tamriel Rebuilt, SHOTN, BCOM, etc.
+These are assets that are used for many mods such as Tamriel Rebuilt, SHOTN, BCOM, etc.

 ### [Tamriel Data HD](https://www.nexusmods.com/morrowind/mods/44537?tab=description)
+Joint asset repository for Tamriel Rebult and Project Tamriel.

+Download:
+- **Tamriel Data (HD)**
+	- [x] Core

+If the devs of these projects got a nickel for every time someone forgot to register their BSAs they would have bought Bethesda and made Elder Scrolls VII by now.

 Add the following lines to **openmw.cfg**
 ```
 fallback-archive=PT_Data.bsa
 fallback-archive=TR_Data.bsa
 ```
 ### [OAAB Data](https://www.nexusmods.com/morrowind/mods/49042)
+A free-to-use asset repository for the Morrowind Community that adheres to a charming vanilla+ aesthetic.

+Download:
+- **OAAB_Data**
+	- [x] Core

 ### [An Addendum to Tamrielic Lore Data](https://www.nexusmods.com/morrowind/mods/50647)
-Get the HD textures
+Asset repository for **PikacunoTM**'s An Addendum to Tamrielic Lore mod project.

+Download:
+- **AATL_Data**
+	- [x] Core
+	- [x] High Res Textures

 # Fixes		[<sub><sup>^</sup></sub>](https://github.com/PharisMods/pharis-mod-list/blob/main/modlist.md#jump-to-separator)